 The benefits of a growth mindset for organisations

-As for those with the fixed mindsets, their reluctance to change and development will hinder the innovation advancement of the organisation.
-It’s because those with fixed mindsets would be constantly looking for opportunities to prove their talents, they view experimenting new tasks as a chance to fail and risk their performance at work.
+As for those with a fixed mindset, their reluctance to change can potentially hinder the innovative advancement of the organisation.
+These individuals would constantly be looking for opportunities to prove their talents (instead of learning).
+And they view experimenting with new tasks as a chance to fail and risk their performance at work.

-When it comes to coaching and mentoring, managers with growth mindsets are better at approaching and guiding people in comparison with fixed ones.
-Simply because once the manager believes that one’s ability can be cultivated and developed, he/she will invest more into coaching and training their employees to become better, hence, nurture a growth culture in the organisation.
+When it comes to coaching and mentoring, managers with growth mindsets are better at approaching and guiding people due to their belief that one’s ability can be cultivated and developed.
+They will invest more into coaching and training their employees to become better, thus, nurturing a growth culture in the organisation.

-Managers that possess fixed mindsets tend to believe in the first impressions they had of the employees.
-This means that if the manager regards an employee as a “high performer”, he will remain his opinions even when the employee shows degradation in their performance.
+Managers who possess fixed mindsets tend to believe in the first impressions they have of the employees.
+This means that if the manager regards an employee as a “high performer”, he will retain his opinions even when the employee shows degradation in their performance.

-Cultivating growth mindset at work
+Cultivating a growth mindset at work

 Let your employees know that you value their personal growth and that their improvements are highly cherished in the organisation.
 Studies have found that people tend to learn more effectively when they feel encouraged, motivated, and acknowledged.